CIA: history and current situation. Central Intelligence Agency (CIA) overview

 From the book Jewish History, Jewish Religion by Shahak Israel

 From the book History of the Times of the Roman Emperors from Augustus to Constantine.
-Volume 1 by Krist Carl
+Volume 1. by Krist Carl

 From the book Philosophy of History author Semenov Yuri Ivanovich

-From the book Course of Lectures on Social Philosophy author Semenov Yuri Ivanovich
+From the book Course of lectures on social philosophy author Semenov Yuri Ivanovich

 Responsibilities of the Director of the CIA

-The director of the CIA is directly subordinate to the director of National Intelligence.
+The Director of the CIA is directly subordinate to the Director of National Intelligence.
 His responsibilities include:

 The main task of the CIA

-About the CIA of our days
+About the CIA today

 • Public Relations;

-• Personnel Department;
+• Human Resources Department;

 • Tracking new directions;

-• Compliance with functioning instructions and rules;
+• Compliance with operating instructions and rules;

 • Legal;

-• Information management;
+• Information Management;

-• Internal oversight.
+• Internal supervision.

 Organizational structure of the CIA